latex3/latex3.github.io/_posts/2025-06-02-issue41-of-latex2e-released.md

 on a new output routine (OR).
 Whilst today we don't plan quite such radical changes, we are improving the OR.
-To support accessibility, we need to integrate a number of hooks, and this is an opportunity to refactor the OR to use the socket/plug approach to extensibility.
+To support accessibility, we need to integrate a number of hooks, and this is an opportunity to refactor the OR to use the socket/plug approach.
+This should make the OR much easier to control without needing to completely replace it.

 ## Other improvements and changes